pbklink/motif-core/etc/motif-core.api.md

     defaultFieldSourceDefinitionTypeIds: FieldSourceDefinitionTypeId[];
 }

-// Warning: (ae-forgotten-export) The symbol "TableValueSource" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "BrokerageAccountTableValueSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)